Hydrogen Sulfide Corrosion

 Methods of Hydrogen Sulfide Corrosion Prevention

-2. Galvanization - A process in which two different metals or metal alloys are placed in the same electrolyte fluid.
-The metal or metal alloy that has less corrosion potential typically coats the material that is to be protected and acts as an anode by polarizing itself toward a higher potential (positive shift); while the metal or metal alloy that has more corrosion potential acts as a cathode by polarizing itself toward a lower potential (negative shift).
-This means that the material with less corrosion potential will experience corrosion at a much faster rate than the material with more corrosion potential.
-Galvanization is a localized form of cathodic protection where the strongest reducing agent acts as a sacrificial anode.
+2. Galvanization: In this process, two different metals or alloys are placed in the same electrolyte.
+The metal with lower corrosion potential coats the material to be protected, acting as an anode and polarizing toward a higher potential.
+Conversely, the metal with higher corrosion potential acts as a cathode, polarizing toward a lower potential.
+Galvanization is a localized form of cathodic protection where the less corrosion-resistant material sacrifices itself to protect the stronger one.

 Total Materia